ronpearl/ImageCompress/README.md

 # ImageCompress
-Packagist program that will allow you to compress image files using Image Magick
+PHP program that will allow you to compress image files using Image Magick